keatchong/GettingDataAndCleaningData/CookBook.md

 For the purpose of carrying out analysis stated in introduction and produce the final dataset, the below data transformation and cleaning steps are to be carried out by the accompanying R script each time it is executed :

-* features.txt, activity_labels.txt, subject_test.txt, subject_train.txt, X_test.txt, X_train.txt, y_test.txt, y_train.txt are read into R environment.
+* Read features.txt, activity_labels.txt, subject_test.txt, subject_train.txt, X_test.txt, X_train.txt, y_test.txt, y_train.txt into R environment.
 (Other files are not required for the purpose of this analysis)
 * Constructing final dataset building blocks
 	* row binding subject_test and subject train data as block 1
 	* row binding y_test and y_train as block 2
-	* row binding x_test and X_train as block 3
+	* row binding X_test and X_train as block 3
-* Replacing generic labels for block 3 using variable labels extract from features
+* Replacing generic labels of block 3 using variable labels extract from features
 * Select from block 3, only the measurements on mean and standard deviation (based on field name patterns mean() and std())
 * Rename labels of block 1, block 2 with “Subject” and “Activity”
 * Combining block 1, block 2 and block 3 to form first draft of the data set